flynnbr11/QMLA/raw_README.md

     * many instances which pertain to the same problem.
     QMLA is run independently for a number of instances, allowing for analysis of the algorithm's performance overall, e.g. that QMLA finds a particular model in 50% of 100 instances.

+# Outputs

+`QMLA` automatically performs a series of analyses and produces associated plots.
+These are stored in a unique folder generated for the `run` upon launch: this folder is specified by the date and time of the launch and is located, relative to the `QMLA` main project directory in, e.g., `launch/results/Jan_01/12_34`.

+# User Interface

+In order to tailor `QMLA` to a user's needs, they must design a bespoke `Exploration Strategy (ES)`.
+That is, the user must write a class building upon and inheriting from the base ES, encompassing all of the logic required to achieve their use case, for example by incorporating a genetic algorithm within the method called upon for constructing new candidates, `ExplorationStrategy.generate_models`.
+Then, that class must be available to QMLA's `get_exploration_class()` function, by ensuring it is included in one of the `import` statements in  `qmla/exploration_strategies/__init__.py`.
+Finally, instruct `QMLA` to use that `ES` for a run in the launch script.
+These steps are laid out in full in the [QMLA Tutorial](https://quantum-model-learning-agent.readthedocs.io/en/latest/tutorial.html).